 Here we are, ready to leave the historic Desert View Tower to go to Jeff and La’s house where we made individual mini pizzas for dinner.
 It was another day of fun together.

 Jeff and La have tried several times to stop at La Jolla (pronounced “la hoya”) Beach to see the sea lions, but have been unsuccessful.
 The problem is parking.
 Only street parking is available within a reasonable walking distance, and lots of people want to see the sea lions.
 As a result, Jeff and La have never found a parking place and have gone home disappointed.
 Until today.
-Maybe Ted and I were good luck charms because we found a parking spot very close to the beach and here we are, happily at La Jolla Beach with the sea lions.
+Maybe Ted and I were good luck charms because we found a parking spot very close to the beach and here we are, happily spending time at La Jolla Beach with the sea lions.

 That’s Jeff standing at the sidewalk railing.
 It’s pupping season for the sea lions, so humans are not allowed on the actual beach at this time.